george-mcintyre/pvashark/README.md

 ## Implementation Highlights

-This dissector implements a modern approach to PVAccess protocol decoding:

 - **Bit-Based Type Analysis**: Type codes are analyzed using bitwise operations rather than hex value lookups
 - **Field Registry System**: Sophisticated caching system for type definitions using request_id partitioning
 - **Simple BitSet Expansion**: Automatic inclusion of direct non-complex children when complex fields are set